1. How will the new tax law affect me personally?

 The general session will also give us the opportunity to make any tweaks for technical issues in the bill that need to be addressed.

-10. I thought you had said you would not call a special session unless there was consensus?
+10. I thought you said you would not call a special session unless there was consensus?
 Everyone I have spoken with is against the bill which was presented.

 When the governor calls a special session, he relies on consensus from the legislature in determining whether or not to make a call.
 Specifically, he waits for legislative leadership to express that they have reached accord on an issue.